keeps/dbptk-enterprise/README.md

 2. Install [docker compose](https://docs.docker.com/compose/install/)
 3. Download [docker-compose.yml](https://github.com/keeps/db-visualization-toolkit-docker/raw/master/deploys/development/docker-compose.yml)
 4. Run `docker-compose up`
+5. Wait until all services have loaded (CAS can take a lot of time on first load)
-5. Application should be available at [http://localhost:8080](http://localhost:8080)
+6. Application should be available at [http://localhost:8080](http://localhost:8080)
+7. Login with admin user (username: admin, password: admin) or with a normal user (username: user, password: user)

 ### To add more databases to DBVTK